Easy read is not just for people with learning disabilities. It's also useful for anyone who wants to find important information quickly.

 Some easy read information is on film or on audio, so you can watch it or listen to it.

 You'll see links to easy read information and films on some of our webpages.
 We'd like to thank the organisations who have taken the time to develop and share their easy read information for us to use.

 Care and support services

 - Budgets and direct payments (a leaflet produced by Mencap)

 - A short film about having a social care assessment (Barnsley Council)

-- A guide to the new Care Act and the changes that it has made to adult social services (HM Government)
+- A guide to the Care Act and the changes that it made to adult social services (GOV.UK)

 Having your say and making a complaint

 - How to complain about health or social care services (Care Quality Commission)